amey-patil306/endo-2.0/README.md

 # Endometriosis Symptom Tracker

-A comprehensive web application for tracking endometriosis symptoms with AI-powered predictions and real-time data synchronization.
+A comprehensive web application for tracking endometriosis symptoms with AI-powered predictions and real-time data synchronization, powered entirely by Supabase.

 ## 🚀 Quick Setup